mathias-grau/mathias-grau.github.io/_projects/pyspecies.md

 layout: page
 title: Cross-diffusion in population dynamics
 description: with background image
-img: assets/img/pyspecies.gif
+img: assets/img/pyspecies/pyspecies.gif
 importance: 1
 category: work
 related_publications: true
 ---

-This project was conducted under the supervision of Vincent Bansaye and Maxime Breden (CMAP).
+This project was conducted under the supervision of [Vincent Bansaye](http://www.cmap.polytechnique.fr/~bansaye/) and [Maxime Breden](https://scholar.google.com/citations?user=2T2IU_sAAAAJ&hl=fr) from Polytechnique's [CMAP](https://cmap.ip-paris.fr/).

 In population dynamics, cross-diffusion reveals local interactions that lead to spatial segregation between two species.
 To describe these repulsive effects, we first develop a probabilistic model that also considers birth and death events, simulated using the Gillespie algorithm.
 This approach naturally leads, in the limit, to a deterministic behavior described by a system of partial differential equations.
 Due to the presence of a nonlinear cross-diffusion term in the initial system, solving it numerically is challenging, especially over long time periods.